What is China’s Personal Information Security Specification?

 - Minimization Principle– Organizations and business entities are only permitted to process the minimum types and quantities of personal information necessary to fulfill the purposes for which said data was collected, and in conjunction with the purposes for which consent was obtained from a data subject, unless a data subject also consents to further processing of their personal information.

-- Openness and Transparency Principle– The scope, rules, purpose, and other pertinent information related to a business or agency who is collecting the personal information of Chinese citizens must be made publicly available in a manner that is explicit, intelligible, and open to outside supervision.
+- Openness and Transparency Principle– The scope, rules, purpose, and other pertinent information related to a business or agency that is collecting the personal information of Chinese citizens must be made publicly available in a manner that is explicit, intelligible, and open to outside supervision.

 - Ensuring security principle– Organizations and business entities who collect the personal information of Chinese citizens must take into account the risks involved in processing said personal information, as well as develop and implement appropriate security, technical, and management measures to safeguard the integrity, confidentiality, and availability of personal information in their possession.

-- Subject Participation Principle– Organizations and business entities who collect the personal information of Chinese citizens must also provide data subjects with the means to access, correct, delete, withdraw consent from, and close accounts that contain said data subjects personal information.
+- Subject Participation Principle– Organizations and business entities who collect the personal information of Chinese citizens must also provide data subjects with the means to access, correct, delete, withdraw consent from, and close accounts that contain said data subject’s personal information.

 What are the rights of Chinese citizens under China’s Personal Information Security Specification?